 Jamie Wagman Assistant Professor of Gender and Women’s Studies and History at Saint Mary’s College.
 Research interests: contraception history, visual culture, U.S. 20th century history.

-Aimee Wilson Assistant Professor of English, Indiana University of Pennsylvania.
-Research interests: Birth Control, reproductive rights, 20th century literature
+Aimee Wilson Assistant Professor of English, University of Kansas.
+Research interests: Birth Control, reproductive rights, 20th century literature.

 Amber Winick is a writer, design historian, and recipient of two Fulbright Awards.
 She received her MA from the Bard Graduate Center.
 She lectures frequently on design, people, and the politics of things.